brunolmarques/spark-on-k8s-examples/README.md

 ### Prerequisites

-- **Install spark-on-k8s on Kubernetes cluster with Initializers enabled**
+1. **Install spark-on-k8s on Kubernetes cluster with Initializers enabled**

+    NOTE: if you already have cluster created, skip

     For Openstack you can use dedicated python tool [opsparkctl](https://github.com/cerndb/spark-on-k8s-operator/tree/master/opsparkctl).
     However, if you have on-premise kubernetes cluster, check [manual spark-on-k8s installation for on-premise](docs/spark-k8s-cluster.md)

-- **Fetch cluster configuration to be able to use sparkctl/kubectl**
+2. **Fetch cluster configuration to be able to use sparkctl/kubectl**

     For Openstack, you can use [opsparkctl create local-kube-config](https://github.com/cerndb/spark-on-k8s-operator/tree/master/opsparkctl).
     However, if you have on-premise kubernetes cluster, check [manual kubectl config](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters)